Sensory Integration Activities

 Some children chew excessively on clothing, pencils and other inappropriate objects.
 They are usually seeking tactile and proprioceptive input through their mouths, perhaps to help themselves concentrate or to reduce anxiety.

-Blowing bubbles with a straw, drinking thick milkshake/yogurt through a straw and blowing on harmonicas are simple sensory integration activities that can help meet a child's oral-motor needs.
+• Blowing bubbles with a straw, sucking thick milkshake/yogurt through a straw and blowing on harmonicas are also simple sensory integration activities that can help meet a child's oral-motor needs.

 Back to Top